kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 Good programming practices recommend to emit an event each time a state variable changes value.

 ## 1.5	Solidity `modifier` code block
 A `modifier` is a special type of Solidity function that is used to modify the behavior of other functions.
-For example, developers can use a modifier to check that a certain condition is met before allowing the function to execute.
+For example, developers can use a modifier to check that a certain condition is met before allowing a function to execute.

 This code defines a "modifier" in our smart contract:
 ``` js